-- 1. The names of variables, including function parameters and data members of classes, must be all lower-case, with underscores between words.
-For example, line\count or table\size meet this requirement whereas Big\num does not.
-Do not use camelCase or PascalCase for variable names, - 2.
-Use PascalCase for class and structure names and type names in general: TreeInfo or ListObject.
-Pascal case is the equivalent to Camel case with a starting uppercase letter. - 3.
-Function names can use either method 1 or 2 but must be consistent throughout the entire project. - 4.
-Declared constants should use PascalCase, such as const int MaxListSize = 100; - 5.
+- 1. The names of variables, types, functions, and function parameters, must be all lowercase, with underscores between words, such as line_count or table_size, but not Big_num or lineCount or LineCount. - 2.
+Use UPPERCASE for all MACROS.

+- 3. Declared constants can follow rule 1 or can use PascalCase, such as const int MaxListSize = 100; - 4.
 Every program must follow commonly accepted stylistic guidelines regarding the use of blank lines, white space, and indentation.
 In particular - (a) Each line of text in your code should be at most 80 characters long. - (b) Use only spaces, not tabs, and indent 4 spaces at a time. - (c) When you have a boolean expression that is longer than the standard line length, be consistent in how you break up the lines.
 In this example, the logical AND operator is always at the end of the lines: